Rihaee (film)

-Rihaee (Devnagari: रिहाई, English: Liberation) is a 1988 Hindi film directed by Aruna Raje, starring Vinod Khanna, Hema Malini, Naseeruddin Shah and Mohan Agashe in lead roles.
+Rihaee (Devnagari: रिहाई, English: Liberation) is a 1988 Hindi film directed by Aruna Raje, starring Vinod Khanna, Hema Malini, Naseeruddin Shah, Ila Arun and Mohan Agashe in lead roles.
 The film dealt with the promiscuity of male migrant workers to urban India, and also the sexuality of women, left behind in the rural regions.
 Hema Malini received a nomination for the Filmfare Best Actress Award for her role in the film.